-What fish are eligble?
+What fish are eligible?

-Muskellunge, lake sturgeon and flathead catfish.
+Muskellunge, northern pike, lake sturgeon, and flathead catfish.
 These fish are large, typically targeted as trophies and commonly caught and released by anglers.
 Records are updated at the end of each calendar year.
+As of January 2018, the catch-and-release records are: muskellunge, 56 7/4", Pelican Lake (Otter Tail County); lake sturgeon, 70", Rainy River; flathead catfish, 53", St. Croix River (Washington County).